mpiriya/blog-app/README.md

 - Router --> defines relationship between 7 core actions, and their respective URI patterns and HTTP verbs

  check your routes with `bin/rake routes`

+ - Controller --> defines what exactly will happen when each of the 7 core actions execute

+  it involves making the method in the controller, then defining what will show up on your screen using the `.html.erb` file